 Several times women have conditions that influence ovulation, for example, Polycystic Ovarian Syndrome (PCOS), or even age.
 In these sort of cases, getting pregnant for the second time may become difficult than the first time, along with the long and unpredictable cycles that make it hard to find out the exact time of ovulation.

 Likewise, in a case that you might have put on weight after your first pregnancy, with age, this may make it harder to get pregnant.
-Gaining weight can prompt ovulation irregularities in women and influence sperm production in men.
+Gaining weight can prompt ovulation irregularities in women and influence sperm production in men, and this can also be one of the secondary infertility symptoms.
 A proper diet with regular exercise at least once in two days can positively affect your odds of pregnancy.